 1. Trying to “do it all.”

-But what I’ve learned is that it’s better to stick with just one or two special things and not end up a stressed out, uptight, grumpy mom than it is to try to do everything by the skin of my teeth.
-And sometimes that means disappointing other people and sticking with the things that are most meaningful for our family, like sleeping under the Christmas tree and drinking homemade hot chocolate while we watch Polar Express.
+But what I’ve learned is that it’s better to stick with just one or two particular things and not end up a stressed-out, uptight, grumpy mom than it is to try to do everything by the skin of my teeth.
+And sometimes that means disappointing other people and sticking with the most meaningful things for our family, like sleeping under the Christmas tree and drinking homemade hot chocolate while we watch Polar Express.

 2. The temptation to shower other people with gifts.

-And, truly, the best gifts don’t have to cost a lot at all.
-There are meaningful handmade gifts like this handprint calendar or this no-sew pocket scarf, or there are opportunities to choose time spent together and creating memories over gifts that might just get forgotten or tossed aside.
+And, honestly, the best gifts don’t have to cost a lot at all.
+There are meaningful handmade gifts like handprint calendars or a no-sew pocket scarf.
+There are opportunities to choose outstanding projects that allow you to spent time together and create memories over gifts that might just get forgotten or tossed aside.